lykimq/HerdSim/README.md

 limits, robustness, generalization, and information requirements of multi-agent shepherding.

-Herding -- where a small group of shepherds guides a larger flock to a target -- is studied here through orthogonal experimental factors rather than algorithm catalogues alone.
+Herding, where a small group of shepherds guides a larger flock to a target -- is studied here through orthogonal experimental factors rather than algorithm catalogues alone.
 Named **instruments** are factor bundles over `sheep_model` x `dog_controller`.
 Controllers are instruments for measuring